aymenkrifa/aymenkrifa/README.md

 :mortar_board: Education:

-- I graduated in July 2022 with a Computer Science/Software Engineering degree from Ecole Polytechnique Sousse (Diplôme nationale de Licence en Informatique).
+- I am currently pursuing an Engineer's degree in Computer Science from Ecole Polytechnique Sousse.
+Additionally, I completed a Bachelor's degree in Software Engineering and Information Systems at the same institution from September 2019 to July 2022, achieving a Cumulative GPA of 3.7/4.0 and receiving the Top of the Class Student Award.

 :dart: Career goal: